 - Be mindful of egg sizes.
 Did you know that the size designation for eggs is based on the weight of the entire dozen?
 That means that there may be some eggs smaller than others.
 That can definitely be an issue when using just one egg yolk.
 If the dough isn’t coming together well after you add the egg yolk, try adding a small amount of the egg white or even just water until the dough begins to come together.
 (If you’re wondering, a large egg yolk weighs about 18g.)

 - Use a cookie scoop.
 You’ll get uniformly sized cookies, which means they’ll bake evenly.
 Use a 3-tablespoon scoop for 4 cookies, a 2-tablespoon scoop for 6 cookies, or a 1-tablespoon scoop for 12 cookies.

-- Flatten the tops of the cookies.
-As you can see from the photos above, these cookies don’t spread much.
+As you can see from the photos above, these cookies don’t spread much during baking.
 Flattening them slightly before baking will help their shape and also help them bake more evenly.

 If you find yourself baking for a smaller crowd frequently, keep these Small Batch Chocolate Chip Cookies in mind.
 They’re quick and easy to mix with ingredients you probably have in your kitchen.
 And they’ll happily satisfy your craving for a homemade chocolate chip cookie fresh from the oven!